ivanpudin/mini_tasks/README.md

 **Everything can be found at localhost:7000**

-then git add, commit, push
+then git add, commit, push from a branch that you are working on

+after pushing we will merge code online inside github

+## When you start your work be sure to work with up to date code, so use